-Whenever I find cool pictures, I post them to social media, usually Threads and Bluesky, but there’s a lot of friction in the process.
-I must download the pictures from the Bird Buddy app, then upload them to the social media app, write a caption, etc. So I decided to automate the process using AI and the Threads and Bluesky APIs.
+Whenever I realize that the Birdbuddy captured a great picture, I post it to social media, usually to Threads and Bluesky, but there’s a lot of friction in the process.
+I must download the pictures from the Birdbuddy app, then upload them to the social media app, write a caption, etc. So I decided to automate the process using AI and the Threads and Bluesky APIs.

 Gathering the postcards